xmrminer01102018/VegaToolsNConfigs/README.md

 teamredminer: Version 0.4.0 beta works on ALL VEGA GPUs under amdgpu-pro 18.30/18.40/18.50 with CNr(XMR).

+Cryptonight V7:

 This guide will work with most cryptonight V7 coins at Windows level hash rate(s).

-Most cryptonight V8 miners will not work with 18.30 drivers.
-Please use cast-xmr for the time being.
-The hash rate is around 1250 H/s for XMR.
-If you want to use xmrig-amd or xmr-stak, use ROCm 1.9.1+.
-UPDATE: The cast-xmr with Vega 56/64/FE will get you 1600/1870/1960 H/s on --intensity=10/10/9(default is 7).
+Cryptonight V8:

+The xmrig-amd and xmr-stark cryptonight V8 miners will not work with amdgpu-pro 18.30/18.40/18.50 drivers alone you have to use then in conjuction with 18.10.
+However, they will work with ROCm 1.9.1+ with low has rate.
 All miners(cast-xmr/teamredminer/xmrig-amd/xmr-stak) have the very close hash rates on ALL VEGA GPUs under amdgpu-pro 18.10/18.30/18.40/18.50.
 ROCm 1.9.1, 1.9.2, 2.0.0 and 2.1.0 are still stuck with lower hash rates.

 # GUIDES